netotz/pdf-splitter/README.md

 Arguments `-s` and `-p` can be repeated as many times as needed, but both have to be repeated the same number of times.
 So if a file needs to be split into 3 new files, 3 file names will need to be specified, each one with `-s`, and also 3 page ranges with `-p`, respectively.

+In my case, the original file it's not needed after being split, so I use argument `-d` to delete it.

 ### Examples